0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 Since all system rules are encoded in the application layer in Diem, the code is quite compact, and a proposed new binary could also be stored in the applications layer.
-Since that's possible it also opens up the binary to be voted on chain, and the code of the upgrade itself, stored on\-chain, such that the upgrade can happen without operator intervention.
+Since that's possible it also opens up the binary to be voted on chain, and the code of the upgrade itself, stored on-chain, such that the upgrade can happen without operator intervention.
 New binaries for the system can be proposed and voted upon by the validators, and if there are ⅔ of validators choosing the binary (effectively what would be needed for a hard fork), the changes would be synchronously written by all validator nodes at a coordinated time in the blockchain.